jbethancourt/aws-serverless-microservices/README.md

 ![Delete Lambda](./images/delete-lambda.jpg)

-To delete the API we created, in API gateway console, under APIs, select "DynamoDBOperations" API, click "Actions", then "Delete"
+To delete the API we created, in the API gateway console, under APIs, select "DynamoDBOperations" API, click "Actions", then "Delete"

 ![Delete API](./images/delete-api.jpg)